 If one of your goals in to validate your expertise with an industry certification, there are several options you could consider.

 There is the Certified Career Development Practitioner (CCDP) designation which is under the jurisdiction of provincial/territorial Career Development associations or boards.
 Ontario, through the Career Development Practitioners’ Certification Board of Ontario (CDPCBO), has joined other provinces in offering the CCDP designation.
 Prior work experience in the field satisfies part of the requirement for certification and is worth exploring.

-Career Professionals of Canada (CPC), an organization that had its beginnings in 2004 (and of which I am a founding member), offers two of the required courses for the CCDP designation.
-These are Career Development Ethics & Standards and Career Development Theory, Models & Practices.
+Career Professionals of Canada (CPC), an organization that had its beginnings in 2004 (and of which I am a founding member), offers a Career Development Foundations (Ethics & Theory) course that is highly recommended for the CCDP designation.

 There are several ways to track your professional growth as a Career Development Practitioner, and earning a certification could be your first step.
 As a founding member of Career Professionals of Canada, a member of its Advisory Board and an Ambassador, I will be pleased to answer any questions you may have on how to accelerate your professional development.

 Photo: Daisy Wright presenting to CPC Members Janet Barclay, Wayne Pagani, and Sharon Graham at a professional development meet-up.